hadley/r-pkgs/README.md

 ```
 ::: callout-warning
 ## Submitting to CRAN
-Here's something to super careful about.
+Here's something to be super careful about.
 :::
 ```